-- Game of Thrones: Via a combination of being hilarious and badass, Bronn is definitely this.
+- Via a combination of being hilarious and badass, Bronn is definitely this.

 - Bret Maverick, from the aptly named western Maverick.
 Most often Bret is forced to break the law by escaping jail for crimes he's framed of, or commits crimes as part of schemes and cons to outwit those they have wronged him, (stolen his winnings), or his loved ones.

 - Del Boy from Only Fools and Horses.

 - Newkirk from Hogan's Heroes, pickpocket and card-cheater.
 Good thing he only uses his skills on the Nazis.